How to Get a Gaslighter to Listen to You

 Posted Jun 30, 2018

 You've read about gaslighters' manipulation tactics and you realize that the crazy-making behavior of your spouse, parent, boss, and/or sibling might be a sign of gaslighting.
+In fact, you may have even read my book Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free for ways on how to deal with these difficult personality types, and how a majority of gaslighters are not interested in changing their behavior.

 However, you probably still have hope you — you think, maybe if I'm more direct, maybe I'm just too assertive, maybe I'm too sensitive, maybe if I apologized for something he/she would listen to me.
 You bend yourself into a pretzel trying to figure out how you can change so that he/she will listen.
 Because how could someone just blatantly ignore you?
 You think you must have done something.